-changes for OKS score were significant within each group (p<0.001), but they were not significant between the groups (p>0.05).
+at baseline and 23.59 ± 5.16 and 21.00 ± 5.55 at four and eight weeks, respectively.
+The changes for OKS score were significant within each group (p<0.001), but they were not significant between both groups (p>0.05).
 The VAS scores decreased in both groups throughout the study.
-Based on the results, the mean VAS scores in the intra-articular group were 7.52 \pm 1.01, 5.00 \pm 1.52, and 3.89 \pm 1.67 at baseline, four, and eight weeks, respectively.
-The mean VAS scores in the peri-articular group were 7.92 \pm 1.06, 5.79 \pm 1.10, and 4.71 \pm 1.16 at baseline, four, and eight weeks, respectively.
-There was a significant improvement in the VAS scores within each group (p<0.01), as well as between two groups with a greater improvement in the
+Accordingly, the mean VAS scores in the intra-articular group were 7.52±1.01, 5.00 ± 1.52 , and 3.89 ± 1.67 at baseline, four and eight weeks, respectively.
+The mean VAS scores in the peri-articular group were 7.92 ± 1.06 , 5.79 ± 1.10 , and 4.71 ± 1.16 at baseline, four weeks and eight weeks, respectively.
+There was a significant improvement in the VAS scores within each group (p<0.001), as well as between two groups with more improvement in the intra-articular group (p=0.032 at four weeks and p=0.040 at eight weeks after injections).
+The trend of changes in WOMAC, OKS, and VAS scores is illustrated in Figures 2, 3, and 4, respectively.

 Figure 2.
-Trend of change in Western Ontario and McMaster Universities Arthritis Index (WOMAC) scores in both intra-articular and peri-articular prolotherapy groups in patients with knee osteoarthritis.
+Trend of change in Western Ontario and McMaster Universities arthritis index (WOMAC) scores in both intra-articular and peri-articular prolotherapy groups in patients with knee osteoarthritis.

 Figure 3.
-Trend of change in Oxford Knee scale (OKS) scores in both intra-articular and peri-articular prolotherapy groups in patients with knee osteoarthritis.
+Trend of change in Oxford Knee scale (OKS) scores in both intra-articular and peri- articular prolotherapy groups in patients with knee osteoarthritis.

 Figure 4.
-Trend of change in Visual Analog Scale (VAS) scores in both intra-articular and peri-articular prolotherapy groups in patients with knee osteoarthritis.
+Trend of change in Visual Analog Scale (VAS) scores in both intra-articular and peri- articular prolotherapy groups in patients with knee osteoarthritis.